Ruth Bader Ginsburg tribute required innovative donations

 “There really is a need to find other, new means of revenue and some social transformation," Iyengar said.
 "If there isn’t substantial support for the arts recovery, we’re talking about potentially depriving whole generations of artists, arts workers, arts audiences and arts learners — and then we’re impoverishing our nation’s cultural, emotional and intellectual life.”

 Biegel said the Ginsburg project has benefited from a wide range of philanthropic support — and not just financial help.
 Numerous artists have contributed their Ginsburg-inspired art to help raise awareness of the piece.
-He asked Harrison Sheckler, one of his students from Brooklyn College, to orchestrate it.
+He asked Harrison Sheckler, one of his students from Brooklyn College, to orchestrate Biegel's own Ginsburg-inspired piece.

 “I told him, ‘I have no money to offer, but if you do this, any rentals or purchases of this arrangement will be split with you.’ ”